Interested in learning more about the best Vitamin D3 and K2 supplements (for Gut Health)?

 D3 Vitamin for Gut Health

-While most consider vitamin D the vitamin for bone health, there is some evidence that Vitamin D can regulate gastrointestinal inflammation.
+While most consider vitamin D the vitamin for healthy bones, there is some evidence that Vitamin D can regulate gastrointestinal inflammation and have positive impacts for the digestive tract.

 However, there is another side to this as well.
 According to Harvard,